It’s a smash hit! Chinese return big-time to movie theaters

 BEIJING (AP) — The thrills and chills of the big screen are back big-time in the world’s largest film market.

-With coronavirus well under control in China and cinemas running at half capacity, moviegoers are smashing China’s box office records, setting a new high mark for ticket sales in February, with domestic productions far outpacing their Hollywood competitors.
+With the coronavirus well under control in China and cinemas running at half capacity, moviegoers are smashing China’s box office records, with domestic productions far outpacing their Hollywood competitors.

-February marked China’s all-time biggest month for movie ticket sales, which have so far totaled 11.2 billion yuan ($1.73 billion).
-China overtook the U.S. as the world’s biggest market for movie ticket sales last year as the American box office took a massive hit from the closure of cinemas because of the coronavirus pandemic.
+February marked China’s all-time biggest month for movie ticket sales, which have so far totaled 11.2 billion yuan ($1.7 billion).
+China overtook the U.S. as the world’s biggest market for movie ticket sales last year as the American box office took a massive hit from the closure of cinemas because of the pandemic.

 Chinese theaters were able to reopen by midyear and have seen steady audience growth since then.
 Local movies have also benefited from periodic unofficial “blackout” periods, when only domestic productions are allowed to be screened.
 A dearth of major Hollywood blockbusters over recent months appears to have also boosted the market for Chinese films.